kaplayjs/kaplay-site/src/content/guides/en/getting_started/passing_data_in_scenes.md

 # Passing data between scenes

-In KAPLAY, you can pass and get data between scenes, imagine you have a game scene.
+In KAPLAY, you can pass and get data between scenes.
+Imagine you have a game
+scene:

 ```js
 scene("game", () => {